princeton-vl/LayeredDepth/README.md

 <img src="imgs/bench_gallery.jpg" width='1000'>

 ### Download
-Download the validation set (images + ground-truth) and test set (images) [here](https://drive.google.com/file/d/1EEFp7AE8ZX75ADztP74Mx7VZ6MOymneN/view?usp=sharing).
+Download the validation set (images + ground-truth) and test set (images) [here](https://drive.google.com/drive/folders/1Vw9BSeXoF2SRiNO199ff-Fa6yAZRwdFM?usp=sharing).

 ### Evaluation on Validation Set
-Unzip the validation set to `data/`.
+Unzip the validation set into the data/ directory.
-To evaluate your depth predictions on the first layer subset of LayeredDepth:
-For each image in LayeredDepth `i.png` ($i=0,...1499$), save your depth estimation for layer $j$ in 16-bit png image as `i_j.png` to directory `estimations`.
+For each image `i.png` in LayeredDepth (where $i = 0, \dots, 1499$), save your depth estimation for layer $j$ as a 16-bit PNG file named `i_j.png` in the estimations directory.

 Then run
 ```